gaudulli/WP_Reader/README.md

     Fixed length functions
     Variable-length functions:
         EOL group
-        Character Group -- a few have been mapped
+        Character Group -- about 25 out of 100 + have been mapped
         Page Group -- a few have been mapped
-        Column Group -- a few have been mapped Paragraph Group -- a few have been mapped Character Group -- a few have been mapped Header-Footer group
+        Column Group -- a few have been mapped Paragraph Group -- a few have been mapped Character Group -- a few have been mapped Header-Footer Group
+        Footnote-Endnote Group
         Style Group
         Tab Group